 Figure 7: Underline style drop-down list

 - Here you can select a color for the underline.
 Note that this option will be only active when underline style is applied to the text.

 - This section provides seven effects for selected text.
 Select the required Effects check-box(s) to apply to the selected text.
 Figure 8 shows all the results of applying all these effects.

 Figure 8: Text Effects

-- Once the options are chosen, click the OK button within the Font dialog box.
+- Once the options are choosen, click the OK button within the Font dialog box.